HadeerArafa/Travel-Planner/README.md

 ### Conclusion

 The AI Trip Planner is a powerful tool that can help users plan their trips in a personalized and budget-conscious way.
 It is easy to use and provides users with all of the information they need to have a successful trip.

+### Future Work
+  uisng VectorDB due to the size of the data fed to the LLM prompt.